 Layovers are the enemy.
 They add extra time to your trip – extending the day longer than it often needs to be.

 Where possible, book direct flights to improve your travel efficiency and get their quicker.
-Booking direct also minimizes the chances of you missing a connection and getting stuck in an airport.
+Booking direct also minimizes the chances of you missing a connection and getting stuck in the airport.

 3. Skip the redeye.